It was a really dark time for the Rebellion.

 Studios, who went on to handle the kiddie series Droids

-).
+.).
 This fact alone has stayed the hand of many a would-be tape burner.
-The music is likewise OK, thanks to John Williams
+The music is likewise okay, thanks to John Williams

 .
 The special is also notable for being one of the first efforts by young makeup artist Stan Winston